Respect (soundtrack)

-Respect: Original Motion Picture Soundtrack is the soundtrack album to the 2021 American film Respect, released coinciding with the film's theatrical release on August 13, 2021, by Epic Records and MGM Records.
+Respect: Original Motion Picture Soundtrack is the soundtrack album to the 2021 American film Respect, released coinciding with the film's theatrical release on August 13, 2021, by Epic Records and Metro-Goldwyn-Mayer Music.
 Based on the life of American singer Aretha Franklin, the film directed by Liesl Tommy, featured singer-actor Jennifer Hudson portraying Franklin.
 Hudson performed most of the tracks in the album.
-The soundtrack featured covers of Franklin's songs, and an original song "Here I Am (Singing My Way Home)" witten by Hudson, Carole King, and Jamie Hartman and produced by will.i.am and Johnny Goldstein.
+The soundtrack featured covers of Franklin's songs, and an original song "Here I Am (Singing My Way Home)" written by Hudson, Carole King, and Jamie Hartman and produced by will.i.am and Johnny Goldstein.
 It was released as a single on June 18, 2021, and had peaked at number 21 on the Billboard Adult R&B Songs chart.
 The soundtrack debuted at number 6 on Billboard Top Soundtracks chart.
 Respect: Original Motion Picture Score, the score album composed by Kris Bowers released on the same date as the film's soundtrack, by Milan Records.